NexPort-Solutions/premier-responder-documentation/General Questions Narrative Settings.md

 -   **Entry Only**: When selected, only the entry is included in the narratives sent to CAD.
--   **Job Text**: When selected, the [job text](General%20Questions%20Editor.htm) associated with the entry is placed in the narratives sent to CAD (for entries without associated job text, no notification of these entries are sent to CAD).
+-   **Job Text**: When selected, the [job text](General Questions Editor.md) associated with the entry is placed in the narratives sent to CAD (for entries without associated job text, no notification of these entries are sent to CAD).
 -   **Notify CAD when entries are cleared**: When checked, notifications